weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

     language="py"
   />

-Note that the `Move` import exposes configuration elements for moving `near_text` search towards, or away from, the main query input.

 </TabItem>
 </Tabs>

-The `wvc` namespace exposes commonly used classes that you will need for most applications, [divided further into submodules based on their primary purpose](./index.md#helper-classes).
+The `wvc` namespace exposes commonly used classes in the `v4` API.
+The namespace is divided further into [submodules based on their primary purpose](./index.md#helper-classes).

 <FilteredTextBlock
   text={PythonCode}